uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 - Dry-runs are a great way to check your commands before running them
 - The code is printed, but not actually run
-- For a dry run, use `snakemake -n`
+- For a dry run, use `nextflow run main.nf -dry-run`